 There are a lot of protein-rich ingredients in this recipe such as hemp seeds, chia seeds, quinoa, and peanut butter.
 To make things even easier for you this is a no-bake recipe, the fridge or freezer will set these bars to perfection.

-A gold ol’ home-baked chocolate chip cookie has always been one of my favorite snacks.
+A good ole home-baked chocolate chip cookie has always been one of my favorite snacks.
 They’re chewy, chocolatey and irresistible.
 This recipe makes your favorite homemade chocolate chip cookie gluten-free.
 Not only are they gluten-free, but they’re also dairy-free and vegan-friendly.
 This means almost everyone can eat them.

 These cookies are made with wholesome ingredients, such as rolled oats, coconut sugar, and maple syrup.
-To make these vegan-friendly you’ll use a flax egg (combination of ground flax seed and water) as an egg substitute.
+To make these vegan-friendly you’ll use a flax egg (a combination of ground flaxseed and water) as an egg substitute.
 You might want to double or triple the recipe because these will get snatched up quickly.

 These cookie bars are definitely not lacking in the flavor department nor are they lacking any texture.
 They’re loaded with peanut butter, oats, M&M’s and chocolate chips.
 This recipe is also completely flourless making it an inviting snack that won’t upset your stomach.

 You’ll make these monster cookie bars on a baking sheet.
 Considering it makes so many squares in one batch they’re a perfect snack to share with a group or you can freeze them to indulge in later.
 You can also customize these cookies to your liking.
 If you love nuts, white chocolate chips or what have you, add them in!
 Make sure you buy oats that are labeled as gluten-free to avoid cross-contamination.